Nivalyx/osu-wiki/wiki/Contests/en.md

 *Main page: [osu!
 Mapping Olympiad](/wiki/Contests/Mapping_Olympiad)*

 The osu!
 Mapping Olympiad is a beatmapping contest that is being held as a spiritual successor to the earlier (pre-2020) Monthly Beatmapping Contests.
-In this contest, participating mappers are being tasked to create either a full mapset (with a proper [difficulty spread](wiki/Beatmap/Difficulty#difficulty-levels) starting from Easy or Normal onwards) or a certain number of difficulties for any of the songs that are eligible for the corresponding iteration.
+In this contest, participating mappers are being tasked to create either a full mapset (with a proper [difficulty spread](wiki/Beatmap/Difficulty#difficulty-levels) starting from Easy or Normal onwards) or a certain number of difficulties for any of the given songs in each corresponding iteration.

 | Contest No. | Song(s) | Mode | ![Gold Crown](/wiki/shared/crown-gold.png "1st place") | ![Silver Crown](/wiki/shared/crown-silver.png "2nd place") | ![Bronze Crown](/wiki/shared/crown-bronze.png "3rd place") | Results |
 | :-: | :-- | :-: | :-- | :-- | :-- | :-- |